Commission Direction-Setting and Policymaking Activities

 Commission Orders: The Commission has supervisory authority over the conduct of adjudicatory proceedings of the Atomic Safety Licensing Board Panel.
 In a Commission Order, the Commission may review a panel's memorandum and order, reverse a ruling of the panel, rule on a petitioner's request to intervene in a proceeding, grant a petitioner additional time to prepare for a proceeding, or review certain issues involved in a proceeding (1999 to present).

 Commission Speeches: Speeches of individual Commissioners at various meetings and events in the United States and abroad (1997 to present).

 Commission Correspondence: Important Commission correspondence to Congress and others concerning NRC activities.

 Commission Responses to GAO Reports: Commission comments on Government Accountability Office (GAO) Reports concerning NRC activities.

 Commission Policy Statements: Subject listing of all Commission Policy Statements.

 Not all documents are publicly released upon issuance.
 As a general policy, SECY Papers are released 10 business days after issuance of the paper by the Office of the Secretary unless they contain sensitive information that warrants protection (adjudicatory, enforcement or investigatory, lawyer-client or legal work product, classified or proprietary, personal privacy information, and other sensitive material).
-SRMs, CVRs, and COMs will be released to the public immediately after Commission action (Commission voting and preparation of SRM) is completed unless they contain information that warrants protection as noted above.
+SRMs, CVRs, and COMs/COMSECYs will be released to the public immediately after Commission action (Commission voting and preparation of SRM) is completed unless they contain information that warrants protection as noted above.
 The Commission may authorize release of a SECY Paper at an earlier time than normal to allow earlier public access.
 For additional information, see Chapter II, "Decision Documents" of the Internal Commission Procedures.